Dudley Hart: Professional career

-Hart turned pro in 1990 and joined the PGA Tour in 1991.
+In 1990, Hart turned pro.
+He joined the PGA Tour the following year.
 His first win came in 1996 at the rain-shortened Bell Canadian Open, his 160th PGA Tour start.
 His second win was at the 2000 Honda Classic.
 Hart also finished in a three-way tie for first in the 2004 EDS Byron Nelson Championship, which he and Robert Damron lost in a playoff to Sergio García.

 Although Hart has only won two PGA tournaments, he was one of the most consistent players on the Tour.
 From 1991 to 2009, Hart had 55 top-10 finishes, including four runner-up finishes.
 His best finish in a major was sixth place tie at the 1993 PGA Championship.
 He was injured in 2003 and had to limit his play to twenty-two starts due to a herniated disc in his back.
 In 2007, Hart had to take six months off from the Tour in order to care for his wife and children while his wife, Suzanne, had a softball-sized tumor removed from her lungs.
 He played on the Tour in 2008 using a major medical exemption.
 In what turned out to be his best year ever, Hart earned more than $2 million and was awarded the Tour's Comeback of the Year award.
 His career high Official World Golf Ranking is 21st, achieved in April 2000.

 In 2009, Hart had spinal fusion surgery, which prevented him from playing on the PGA Tour in 2010 and 2011.
 He attempted a comeback at the 2011 Australian Open, but was forced to withdraw after three rounds.
 He attempted one event in 2012, the AT&T Pebble Beach National Pro-Am, but missed the cut and made no PGA Tour starts in 2013 after additional back surgery.
 He was granted 12 more starts to earn $504,824 and satisfy a Major Medical Exemption in order to regain his Tour card.

 In 2013, Hart played in Canada (missed cut at Wildfire Invitational) and Argentina (T13 at Personal Classic, his first professional cut since May 2009).
 In 2014, Hart made his first PGA Tour cut in almost five years, at the AT&T Pebble Beach National Pro-Am with a T35 finish.
 Overall, Hart made four PGA Tour starts (made two cuts) and tried to use his medical extension to play on the Web.com Tour Finals, but did not make a cut.
 He entered the 2014–15 season with eight starts and $464,067 to retain his PGA Tour card.
 He was unable to satisfy his medical exemption and demoted to the Past Champions category.

 Hart became eligible for PGA Tour Champions in August 2018.

-Personal
+Personal life

-Hart purchased Lake Shore Golf Club in Rochester, New York with his father and Jeff Sluman.
-Hart is the father of triplets: Ryan, Rachel and Abigail were born on December 6, 2001.
+Hart is married to Suzanne.
+They have four children.
+A set of triplets: Ryan, Rachel and Abigail who were born on 2001 and Avery, a daughter born 2010.
 He enjoys fishing and reading, and is a fan of professional hockey.

-He currently lives in Buffalo, New York.
+Hart lives in Buffalo, New York.